 Next you will have to deposit the money you want to wager online.

-After logging into your new account click on the ‘Deposit’ or ‘Cashier’ button.
+After logging into your new account click on the ‘Deposit’ button under your accounts drop down menu.
 Select your preferred deposit method and follow the instructions to fund your account.

 Bovada accepts Visa, MasterCard, American Express and bitcoin deposits.